allure-framework/allure-csharp/src/Allure.Net.Sdk/README.md

 ## Build a runtime

-Create one runtime for each independently configured integration instance and keep it alive for the lifetime of that instance.
+Create one runtime for each independently configured integration instance and keep its registration alive for the lifetime of that instance.
+Use one of the builders provided by `Allure.Net.Sdk`.
+Their `Build` method returns an `AllureRuntimeRegistration<TRuntime>` that exposes the runtime through its `Runtime` property.
+Disposing this object cancels the registration.

 Choose the simplest builder that provides the extension points your integration needs.

 ### Use the standard runtime and configuration